Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 (Striked through rules are indented as this file does not support striking text)

 - **Rule 6: Triple Votes**
-Every time a rule (which is numbered with a number that can be divided by 10 without resulting in a number with decimals) is added to #official-rules, all active players are given a TripleVote.
+Every time a rule which is numbered with a multiple of 10 is added to the official-rules, all active players are given a TripleVote.
 A TripleVote can be used by telling a @Moderator, and upon being used, the next vote of the player whose TripleVote was used, counts as 3 votes.

 - **Rule 7: Coins for passing proposals**